i-on-project/repohouse/code/android/README.md

 - To provide the services to the user, to interact with the application and send the requests to the Http layer
 - To provide the logic to the application, to handle the data and the user actions

-The layer is the mediator between the user and the application, it is the layer that the user interacts with, ensuring the application functionality is presented to the user in a way that is intuitive and visually appealing.
+This layer is the mediator between the user and the application, it is the layer that the user interacts with, ensuring the application functionality is presented to the user in a way that is intuitive and visually appealing.